Rob Ryan

-Robert Allen Ryan (born December 13, 1962) is an American football coach who is currently the senior defensive assistant for the Las Vegas Raiders of the National Football League (NFL).
-Ryan has served as a defensive coordinator or assistant coach for seven different NFL teams.
+Robert Allen Ryan (born December 13, 1962) is an American football coach who is currently an assistant head coach for the USC Trojans.
+Ryan was a defensive coordinator or assistant coach for nine different NFL teams.
 He was the linebackers coach for the New England Patriots when they won both Super Bowl XXXVI and Super Bowl XXXVIII.
 Ryan is the son of Buddy Ryan and the twin brother of Rex Ryan.

 Early life and playing career

 When his parents, Doris and Buddy Ryan, divorced in 1966, Rob and his fraternal twin, Rex, moved with Doris to Toronto.
 In 1974, they moved back to the United States to live with their father.
 He attended Stevenson High School in Lincolnshire, Illinois.

 Rob played defensive end opposite his brother, Rex, at Southwestern Oklahoma State University.

 Coaching career

 Early career

 Ryan was a graduate assistant at Western Kentucky in 1987.
 Then in 1988, he was an assistant coach at Ohio State.
 He then spent five seasons at Tennessee State, where he coached running backs (1989–91), wide receivers (1992) and the defensive line (1993).